T-122 Sakarya

-The T-122 Sakarya is a Turkish multiple launch rocket system developed by ROKETSAN.
+The T-122 Sakarya is a family of Turkish 122 mm multiple launch rocket systems developed by ROKETSAN.

 Overview

 As part of the modernization drive undertaken by the Turkish Military in the 1980s and 90s several new rocket systems were developed for the needs of the Turkish army.
 Prototypes of the system were revealed in 1995 with the first vehicles undertaking trials and evaluation in 1996.
 Production commenced in 1997.

 The system consists of two pods of 122-mm launch tubes which are hydraulically traversed and elevated.
 It is equipped with a state-of-the-art fire control system which calculates firing data automatically for rockets with different warheads and is capable of storing up to 20 target coordinates.
 The vehicle can fire rockets singly or in salvo, with a full forty rocket launch taking less than 80 seconds and blanketing a target area of 500 m × 500 m.
 In addition the later versions of the T-122 features an integral hydraulic crane which allows reloading of rockets pods within five minutes.

 The rockets for the system were developed and manufactured by MKEK and ROKETSAN, though the T-122 can fire 122mm rockets from the BM-21 and associated systems.
 Indigenous rockets are available with HE-FRAG or cluster warheads which can contain either anti-personnel or anti-tank submunitions.
 Maximum range of fire with extended-range rockets is up to 40 km.